 The map’s citation and full, online version are here.

-In 1867, according to Michler and his field surveyors, the northernmost stretch of the side road, as it crossed the Unfinished Railroad and approached the plank road from the south, followed nearly same, slightly curving route that is now followed by the stretch of Rt.
+In 1867, according to Michler and his field surveyors, the northernmost stretch of the side road, as it crossed the Unfinished Railroad and approached the plank road from the south, followed nearly the same, slightly curving route that is now followed by the stretch of Rt.
 674 north of the railroad grade.
 (Given this correlation of right-of-ways for what is obviously a long-serving county road, and the absence from Michler’s map of any other side roads approaching the Plank Road in the Silver-Perry-Miller area from the south, I’m guessing that its failure to extend the side road all the way to the bottom edge of the map represents an oversight by the New York engraver.)

 Bearing in mind Bowley’s mention of “an open field,” I then noted that the Michler map shows an irregularly shaped clearing, which I’ve marked “A,” that’s (1) bisected by the Unfinished Railroad, (2) bordered by what I presume is the side road to Alsop’s, and (3) separated visually from the plank road by a belt of woods.